hackstronauts/real-mil/README.md

 ### 🏅 Skill Tree / Profile
 A corkboard of earned badges (Source Tracer, Deepfake Detective, AI Skeptic, Pattern Spotter, Community Shield), reading from `localStorage` — including dimmed, unearned patches, so the full intended skill arc is visible even in a partial build.

-### 🧑‍🏫 Teacher View (mocked)
+### 🧑‍🏫 Teacher View
-A single static dashboard demonstrating the school-adoption layer (e.g. *Source verification: 78% · AI literacy: 61% · Uncertainty handling: 43%*) — intentionally scoped as a mock for this build, per the project's own "designed, not built" honesty principle.
+A single static dashboard demonstrating the school-adoption layer (e.g. *Source verification: 78% · AI literacy: 61% · Uncertainty handling: 43%*) — scoped for this build per the project's own "designed, not built" honesty principle.

 ---